Azure-Samples/media-services-v3-dotnet/VideoEncoding/Encoding_HEVC_ContentAware/README.md

 This sample shows how to create a built-in Content Aware Encoding HEVC preset with settings.
 It shows how to perform the following tasks:

-he content-aware encoding preset extends the "adaptive bitrate streaming" mechanism, by incorporating custom logic that lets the encoder seek the optimal bitrate value for a given resolution, but without requiring extensive computational analysis.
+The content-aware encoding preset extends the "adaptive bitrate streaming" mechanism, by incorporating custom logic that lets the encoder seek the optimal bitrate value for a given resolution, but without requiring extensive computational analysis.
 This preset produces a set of GOP-aligned MP4s.
 Given any input content, the service performs an initial lightweight analysis of the input content, and uses the results to determine the optimal number of layers, appropriate bitrate and resolution settings for delivery by adaptive streaming.
 This preset is particularly effective for low and medium complexity videos, where the output files will be at lower bitrates than the Adaptive Streaming preset but at a quality that still